defo-project/.github/profile/README.md

 We have now partly upstreamed ECH code to the OpenSSL project - there is sufficient code for ECH clients and servers in the [OpenSSL ECH feature branch](https://github.com/openssl/openssl/tree/feature/ech).
 We've also upstreamed code to curl, lighttpd, apache2, haproxy and nginx.

+We're currently (2025-12-03) playing catch-up between the defo-project repos and the code that we've upstreamed to the various projects, so the CI flags will be red for a wee while, apologies;-( We're working on it.

 Packages with our ECH code yet to be upstreamed: